 It will let you schedule recordings and even set it up to record daily or weekly at a specific time.

-The editing tools in the software are limited to the basics however and its interface is not exactly easy on the eyes.
+The editing tools in the software are limited to the basics, but its interface is not exactly easy on the eyes.
 Still, it is a solid option for casually recording internal audio of any kind or even basic microphone recording.

 Technically Stereo Mix is not a system audio recorder but is a recording option that some sound drivers provide.
 It is also known as ‘What U Hear’ and will essentially record the sound that comes from your PC Speakers.